 INDEPENDENT AUDITORS' REPORT

-To the Board of Directors and Officers of Lincoln-Marti Charter Schools, Inc. (Little Havana Campus Charter School) (A Component Unit of the School Board of Miami-Dade County) Miami, Florida
+To the Board of Directors and Officers of Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas) (A Component Unit of the School Board of Miami-Dade County) Miami.
+Florida

 Report on the Financial Statements